MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 description: "Learn how enhanced security supports safer browsing with Microsoft Edge."
 ---
 # Browse more safely with Microsoft Edge

+> [!NOTE]
+> Microsoft Edge for Business, the new, dedicated work experience for Microsoft Edge, is in preview today!
+[Try Microsoft Edge for Business](/deployedge/microsoft-edge-for-business), including the switching between work and personal browsing, and let us know what you think.

 This article describes how Microsoft Edge provides enhanced security on the web.